 - Grade Point Average (GPA): 3.30 GPA during the last two years of the applicant's most recent computer science or related degree.

 - Previous course work: acceptable previous coursework in most of the core areas of computer science, including

 - Computer Architecture

 - Theory of Computing

 Applicants who cannot show proof of sufficient previous coursework or expertise in these areas may, at the discretion of the Gianforte School of Computing, be admitted into the Ph.D. program with appropriate courses from the MSU Computer Science curriculum listed as foundational courses that such students must take in addition to the courses required for the Ph.D. degree.

 - TOEFL: at least 550 on the written TOEFL test, 213 on the computer-based TOEFL test (CBT), or 80 on the internet based test (IBT) for students from countries where the primary language is not English, and who do not have a previous degree from an English-speaking university.
 International students can find additional information about the application process by following this link to MSU's Office of International Programs: http://www.montana.edu/international/.
 In place of the TOEFL, we also accept a total band score of at least 6.5 on the IELTS or a Pearson's PTE Academic Score of at least 54.

-- Letter of Endorsement (highly recommended but not required): a letter of endorsement from a tenure-track member of the MSU Computer Science faculty who agrees to serve as the applicant's research and dissertation advisor.
+- Letter of Endorsement (optional): a letter of endorsement from a tenure-track member of the MSU Computer Science faculty who agrees to serve as the applicant's initial research advisor.

 - Statement of Intent: a 1-2 page statement of why you want to pursue a Ph.D. and what your research interests are.